Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Findings

 \subsubsection{Focus of policies}

-A first distinction can be made between government policies that focus on the PSO’s own use of or contribution to OSS (internal focus) and those policies that are aimed at encouraging OSS uptake in the private sector (external focus).
+A first distinction can be made between government policies that focus on the PSO’s own use of or contribution to OSS (internal focus) and those that aim to encourage OSS uptake in the private sector (external focus).
 The overall emphasis in this study is on the former category, and most of the countries in the sample have policies of that nature.
-Yet the two Asian countries included in the analysis, South Korea and Japan, are notable exceptions where the governments have adopted several policy measures since the early 2000s to actively encourage and support OSS uptake in their domestic tech industry~\citep{koreangov2020software, japanministry2022collection}.
-Such activities can also be observed to a lesser extent in Colombia, where there is a national program in place to promote OSS use by SMEs~\citep{worldeconomicforum2021data}.
+Yet the two Asian countries included in the analysis, South Korea and Japan, are notable exceptions, as their governments have adopted several policy measures since the early 2000s to actively encourage and support OSS uptake in their domestic tech industries~\cite {koreangov2020software, japanministry2022collection}.
+Such activities can also be observed to a lesser extent in Colombia, where a national program promotes OSS use by SMEs~\cite{worldeconomicforum2021data}.

-The policies that are internally focused can be further divided into those focused on the use (or consumption) of OSS and those that center processes of its development and release.
-The former concerns acquisition and procurement of OSS for internal purposes, while the latter pertains to the release of software developed through public funds.
+The internally focused policies can be further divided into those focused on the use (or consumption) of OSS and those centred on its development and release processes.
+The former concerns the acquisition and use of OSS, while the latter concerns the release of software developed with public funds.
 Policies addressing the use and adoption of OSS are here referred to as inbound OSS policies, while those concerning the development and release of OSS are termed outbound OSS policies.
-The inbound and outbound context may be addressed by distinct policies or joint policies addressing the two use cases together.
+The inbound and outbound contexts may be addressed by distinct policies or by joint policies that address both use cases.